Active stop and go motion: a strategy to improve spatial exploration and survival

-Here, we investigate the large-scale transport properties of active particles that alternate between an active (moving) and a non-active (stop) state and show that subtle details of the microscopic dynamics impact the diffusion coefficient of these active particles.
-In particular, we analyze 4 representative models of experimental relevance using the same theoretical framework.
+We develop a unified theoretical framework for active particles, or active walkers, undergoing stop-and-go (S-\&-G) dynamics, showing that subtle microscopic details significantly impact large-scale transport and survival time -- the period over which internal energy of the particle stays positive -- by incorporating a minimal metabolic dynamics.
+In particular, we analyze 4 representative models of experimental relevance within this framework.
 In model 1, the active heading direction of the particles fluctuates as the particle moves and is reset when the particle stops.
 This occurs, for instance, when bacteria in near-swimming perform transient adhesion events to a surface~\cite{perez2019bacteria} or in Quincke rollers driven by on-off-on electric field when the period is larger than the Maxwell-Wagner relaxation time~\cite{karani2019tuning, pradillo2019quincke}.
-In contrast, in model 2, after a stop, the particle continues moving in the direction was moving prior to the stop.
+In contrast, in model 2, after a stop, the particle continues moving in the direction it was moving prior to the stop.
 This behavior is observed in many insects and vertebrates that perform numerous short stops when moving~\cite{kramer2001behavioral, gomez2022intermittent}.
 These stops are supposed to serve to scan for the presence of predators~\cite{kramer2001behavioral, gomez2022intermittent}.
-Model 3 assumes that the heading direction and the particle polarization follow similar dynamics.
+Model 3 assumes that the heading direction fluctuates both in the moving and stop phases.
 This is observed in cell migration, where fluctuations in cell polarization take place even when the cell is not moving~\cite{Schienbein1993, Vaidziulyte2022}.
 Finally, in model 4, the active moving direction is kept fixed while moving and evolves only during the stop phase.
-This behavior is often called run-and-tumble motion and is characteristic of many bacterial systems~\cite{figueroa20203d, Wadhwa2022bacteria}.
+This behavior is often called run-and-tumble motion and is characteristic of many bacterial systems~\cite{figueroa20203d, Wadhwa2022bacteria, kurzthaler2024characterization}.

+We incorporate an ecological dimension to the theoretical framework by adding minimal metabolic dynamics to active particles and assuming distributed food sources.
+This approach reveals an optimal stopping frequency and optimal diffusivity that maximize average survival time, offering fresh insights into the spatial dynamics of many organisms by unveiling a fundamental interplay between spatial exploration and survival in biological systems.